kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 **Answer:**

-Customer A has visited 4 times, customer B has visited 6 times, and customer C has visited 2 times.
+- Customer A has visited 4 times
+- Customer B has visited 6 times
+- Customer C has visited 2 times

 ### 3. What was the first item from the menu purchased by each customer?
 ________________________________________________________________________